 - The melodic minor bebop scale

 - The harmonic minor bebop scale

 - The dominant bebop scale

-Now we’ll take a look each of these types of bebop scale and what the differences are.
+Now we’ll take a look at each of these types of bebop scales and what the differences are.

 The Major Bebop Scale

 First, let’s take a look at the C major scale as an example.